anthonyortiz7575/anthonyortiz7575.github.io/index.md

 * Lab 8

-    Lab 8, part 3 was my most favorite because I always wondered how animations were made in programming.
+    Lab 8, part 3 was my favorite because I always wondered how animations were made in programming.
 This lab was the first time we made an animation, and it was cool to see it actually work.
 I also learned how to program using multiple files, and then open files through my code.